43H1-BOI/PythonLanguage/Assignments/File.md

 37. Python program to print all positive numbers in a range
 38. Python program to print all negative numbers in a range
 39. Python program to count positive and negative numbers in a list

+{ SPecial Instruction : DO All these Questions but don't add too much comments , just necesaary comments only , Give Solution with Beginner Friendly Way }
+List :- { Do this in Subfolder Assignments/List }
+1. Perform all the methods of list on single list and nested list
+2. Perform all the list methods on tuple and nested tuple
+3. Perform all the set method/operations on four different sets
+4. Write the difference between list and tuple
+5. Write a program to calculate sum and average of the list and tuple without using inbuilt function
+6. Write a short note on modules .Write at least five functions / methods of each module
+7. Use following operations on list /tuple
+a.
+Repetition operator
+b.
+Iteration
+c.
+Concate
+d. copy method
+e. arrange list/tuple in both ascending and descending order

+Dictionary :- { Do this in Subfolder Assignments/Dictionary }
+1. Perform all the methods of dictionary
+2. Perform the following tasks on a string
+A. Slicing
+B. Membership operator
+C. Concatenation
+D. Multiline string

+3. String Basics all and methods .

+4. Make a program for single inheritance
+5. Make a program for multilevel inheritance
+6. Make a program for multiple inheritance
+7. Make a program for hierarchical inheritance
+8. Make a program for hybrid inheritance
+9. Write a program for method overriding
+10. Write a program representing example of encapsulation
+11. Write an example program of exception handling throwing 3 different kinds of exception
+12. Write a file handling program using os module